TwinFinz/DotNetAIInferenceAssist/README.md

 ## Licenses

-This project utilizes code from the following libraries, each of which has its own license:
+This project utilizes code from the following libraries from DotNet 7, Each of which has its own license:

 - [System](https://github.com/dotnet/runtime)
 - [System.Collections.Concurrent](https://github.com/dotnet/runtime)